lll-jy/tp/docs/UserGuide.md

 ### 2.4.5 View a teammate’s details `viewteammate`

-View all of a specific teammate's details.
+Views all of a specific teammate's details.

 Valid scopes: `PROJECT`, `TASK`, `TEAMMATE`.